EugenStadnik/jTube/README.md

 # jTube
-This is implementation of youTube(tm) video downloader engine
+This is implementation of youTube(tm) video downloader engine implemented using Java(tm)